amcoolalphonce/e-Chakula/README.md

 6. Start an app called food using the cmd python manage.py  startapp food Create the apps urls.py file
-Run migrations after updating the models using python manage.py makemigrations Mke migrations using python manage.py migrate
+Run migrations after updating the models using python manage.py makemigrations Make migrations using python manage.py migrate
+Create a simple pizza model and update using the shell

 THE NAVIGATION BAR
 ![Alt text](image.png)